Mediterranean Stove Top Chicken Casserole

 An overhead shot of a Mediterranean chicken casserole with cherry tomatoes, bacon, olives and feta

 Have you ever tried a traditional Italian chicken cacciatore – or Hunter’s chicken?
-This is a bit like these traditional chicken stews, but with a Greek twist!
+This stove top Mediterranean chicken casserole is a bit like these traditional chicken stews, but with a Greek twist!

-You might look at this simple and yet colourful and flavourful stove top casserole and think that it would make a great winter warmer.
+You might look at this simple and yet colorful and flavorful stove top casserole and think that it would make a great winter warmer.

-It’s also a great option when it’s too warm to turn on the oven.
+However, since this casserole is made on the stove top, it’s also a great option when it’s too warm to turn on the oven!

 Stove-top Mediterranean Chicken Casserole in a cast iron pan with a checked red tea towel in the foreground

-• canned cherry tomatoes (these can be more expensive than normal tinned tomatoes, but they’re so sweet and tasty)
+• Canned cherry tomatoes: These can be more expensive than regular canned tomatoes, but they’re so sweet and tasty.
+Can you use canned regular tomatoes?
+Yes, of course, in a pinch.

 Making a Mediterranean stove top chicken casserole - process shots